ipfabric/docs/docs/IP_Fabric_GUI/inventory.md

 - `Memory % (memoryUtilization)` is the utilization of RAM memory at the time of discovery (memoryUsedBytes / memoryTotalBytes).
-- `Type (devType)` is a logical Device Type that IP Fabric assigns to the device (i.e a Firewall is labeled `fw` and a Wireless Access Point as `ap`).
+- `Type (devType)` is a logical Device Type that IP Fabric assigns to the device (i.e., a Firewall is labeled `fw` and a Wireless Access Point as `ap`).
   This is used for internal decisions such as the device icon to display in diagrams and cannot be changed.
-To set a custom type please see [Device Attributes](../IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/device_attributes.md).
+To set a custom type, please see [Device Attributes](../IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/device_attributes.md).
 - `Object Id (objectId)` is a Unique ID for API devices used during discovery.

-API only Columns:
+API-only Columns:

 - `id` is the unique ID for the row of data.
-- `taskKey` is a UUID which is used to download the specific device log file for a snapshot.
+- `taskKey` is a UUID used to download the specific device log file for a snapshot.

 ## Modules and Part Numbers